BMW Pushes for Hydrogen Fuel Cells

 Final assembly of the fuel cell stacks includes a voltage test along with extensive testing of the chemical reaction within the cells.
 Finally, all the different components are fitted together in the assembly area to produce the complete system.
 During this stage, further components are fitted, such as the compressor, the anode and cathode, the high-voltage coolant pump and the wiring harness.

-A History with Hydrogen
+BMW Has a Rich History with Hydrogen

 The performance of the new iX5 Hydrogen is rooted in BMW’s experience with the use of hydrogen as a drive technology.
 Hydrogen-powered combustion engines had already been in use prior to the arrival of the fuel cell system.
 Efficiency considerations prompted the company to continue development work on fuel cells with the BMW 5 Series GT Hydrogen Cell.
 BMW has since refined fuel cells steadily by applying its knowledge of conventional drive technologies and applying the exacting standards of all-round efficiency it expects of all its vehicles.